I build levers to move objects that appear to be immovable.

 Arik's new and frantic research uncovers startling truths about the planet, and about the distorted reality the founders of the colony have constructed for Arik's entire generation.
 Everything Arik has ever known is called into question, and he must figure out the right path for himself, his wife, and his unborn daughter.

-Farmer One (novella)
+Farmer One (short story)

 In an economically depressed and politically dysfunctional United States, the long-defunct National Aeronautics and Space Administration is reestablished in a desperate attempt to channel the patriotism and optimism of the previous century's Soviet Space Race.
 But this time, the nation to beat is China, and the goal is Mars.